Confidence-aware Self-Semantic Distillation on Knowledge Graph Embedding: Related Work

-More recently, a neural network model called ConvE \cite{ConvE} has been intensively studied to capture the semantic interactions between the entities and relations in knowledge graphs.
-ConvR \cite{ConvR} improves ConvE by replacing global convolution filters with relation-based filters, which are adaptively generated from relation embeddings, to capture the entity-relation interactions in knowledge graphs.
-Later, HypER \cite{HypER} extends ConvE by leveraging a hypernetwork to generate relation-specific convolution filters with tensor factorization so that the feature interactions between entities and relations can be potentially facilitated.
-Subsequently, AcrE \cite{AcrE} and InteractE \cite{InteractE}, which utilize various convolution mechanisms such as atrous and circular convolution, have been proposed to facilitate the entity and relation semantic interactions for the purpose of better missing link inference and knowledge graph completion.
-JointE \cite{JointE} extends them by jointly utilizing 1D and 2D convolutions to sufficiently capture translation properties in KGs, and to substantially increase the interactions between entities and relations, respectively.
-M-DCN \cite{M-DCN} dynamically and adaptively generates multi-scale filters for convolutions to capture feature interactions and improve model expressiveness in knowledge graphs.
+Recently, there has been intensive research on a neural network model called ConvE \cite{ConvE}, which aims to capture the semantic interactions between entities and relations in knowledge graphs.
+Building upon this, ConvR \cite{ConvR} improves ConvE by replacing global convolution filters with relation-based filters.
+These filters are adaptively generated from relation embeddings, allowing ConvR to capture entity-relation interactions in the knowledge graph.
+Another model called HypER \cite{HypER} further extends ConvE by using a hypernetwork to generate relation-specific convolution filters through tensor factorization.
+This extension facilitates feature interactions between entities and relations in knowledge graphs.
+Additionally, AcrE \cite{AcrE} and InteractE \cite{InteractE} introduce various convolution mechanisms, such as atrous and circular convolution, to enhance entity and relation semantic interactions.
+JointE \cite{JointE} takes this further by jointly utilizing 1D and 2D convolutions to capture translation properties in KGs, thereby increasing interactions between entities and relations.
+M-DCN \cite{M-DCN} introduces a dynamic and adaptive generation of multi-scale filters for convolutions.
+It captures feature interactions and improves model expressiveness in knowledge graphs.